SahilArvind/gplotter/README.md

 ### ADMIXTURE
 Unzip the repository and place "gplotter-admixture.py" in the same directory as your fam and Q files.
 This script will create two files which will be the Q estimates dataframe (df_csv) and a pdf of the bar plots (out_pdf). <br />

 To do a dry run, you can use the input files provided in data directory of this repository to get bar plots of a supervised ADMIXTURE analysis.
+Font size of a Pop_label can be changed by changing the value of "fontsize" in the script manually.
 ``` r
 python gplotter-admixture.py --fam admixture.fam -Q admixture.3s.Q --df_csv test.csv --out_pdf test.pdf
 ```